neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 channel.
 We will leverage a feature in MOOSE that allows a single application to be repeated multiple times throughout a master application without having to merge input files or perform other transformations.
-We will run OpenMC as the master application; the syntax needed for this setup is covered next in [#n1].
+We will run OpenMC as the master application; the syntax needed to achieve this setup is covered next in [#n1].

 ### Neutronics Input Files